Permits - Frequently Asked Questions

 Do you have a Roofing Affidavit or Roof Package?

 No, we do not have a roofing affidavit or roof package.
-However, we understand that roofing is impacted by unpredictable whether conditions, and is necessary for safety and the protection of your possessions.
+However, we understand that roofing is impacted by unpredictable weather conditions, and is necessary for safety and the protection of your possessions.
 Once you have an approved roofing permit, prior to starting work, you can do the following to ensure you pass your inspections and close your permit properly:

 • Schedule a Building Miscellaneous inspection type prior to starting work and meet your inspector to discuss expectations on the required inspections.
 The inspector will advise you if an affidavit and pictures would be allowed.